-Under the new Program Review process, each credential program provides specific required evidence or documentation demonstrating that the program is aligned to each of the Commission adopted program standards for the particular credential area.
-Documentation is reviewed by trained educators with expertise in the credential area and a decision is made about whether programs are preliminarily aligned with the Commission's standards.
-The institution is provided feedback and then must provide an addendum at least 60 days prior to the accreditation Site Visit, addressing any areas that were not found to be preliminarily aligned.
+During the new Program Review process, each credential program provides specific required evidence or documentation demonstrating that the program is aligned to each of the Commission adopted program standards for the particular credential area.
+Documentation is reviewed by trained educators with expertise in the credential area and a decision about whether the program standards are preliminarily aligned is made.
+The institution is provided feedback and then must provide an addendum at least 60 days prior to the Site Visit, addressing any areas that were not found to be preliminarily aligned.
 This addendum is then used by the site visit team as additional information to consider when determining whether the standard is met.
 To further ensure transparency, a subset of the experts that reviewed Program Review submissions serve as site visit team members.